6th > February > 2004 Archive

 LettersRight – another round of letters from the lovely Register readership.
 Let’s kick off with a short one.

-The Register is headquartered in London, with offices in New York, San Francisco, Sydney, Southport and Edinburgh.
+The Register is headquartered in London, with offices in New York, San Francisco, Sydney and Southport.

 Busy or apathetic employees are accelerating the spread of viruses and potentially costing UK businesses millions in clean-up charges, according to a survey out today.